xabufr/memocadre/README.md

 - Technical:
    - Direnv configuration - OK
-   - Compute view matrix once
+   - Compute view matrix once - OK
    - Change from reqwest to a more lightweight http client - OK
    - Error handling
    - Sleep when nothing to do ?